 Amycretin is one of the more interesting molecules in Novo Nordisk's pipeline, and also one of the easiest to over-read.
 It is a single peptide that activates two receptors at once — the GLP-1 receptor familiar from semaglutide and the amylin receptor — and it is being developed in both an oral and a subcutaneous form.
-The early weight-loss figures look large.
-They also come from Phase 1 studies of a few dozen to a few hundred people, over months, not years.
+The early weight-loss figures looked large, and they were enough to move the program forward: Novo Nordisk advanced amycretin (international nonproprietary name zenagamtide) into Phase 3 development for obesity in the first quarter of 2026, with a Phase 3 program for type 2 diabetes following the same year, after a Phase 2 diabetes trial reported in late 2025 and presented at the 2026 American Diabetes Association Scientific Sessions.[4]
+That is a real step up in confidence from where this molecule sat a year ago — but Phase 3 is a confirmatory program, not a result, and no Phase 3 data have read out yet.
 Here is what the primary literature actually shows, and what it does not.

 What it is: two receptors, one molecule